Every entrepreneur understands risk.

 There’s no guarantee that people are going to like the product as much as a startup owner thinks (and hopes) they will.
 And it’s possible that the market isn’t as large as originally predicted.

-But business owners have made their piece with unpredictability.
+But business owners have made their peace with unpredictability.
 The unknown that comes with risk is just another cost of success.
 But what’s good for the goose isn’t always good for the gander (or the goslings?), as the courts can have a difficult time nailing down an entrepreneur’s income when calculating child support payments.

 Normally, the courts drop a bunch of numbers—income and fixed expenses for the child-like health insurance, childcare, and school tuition, among others—into a worksheet that returns what the child support payment will be.
 Unfortunately, business owners rarely have a set income, making this practice a little more complicated.